normakaravithas/my-assigment/README.md

-# my-assigment
+# my-assigment for the miniproject
-assigmen 1 for githut i think i need help